Dental expert turned forensic scientist Wilmer Souder, PhD 1916 (1884–1974), testified against mobsters, fraudsters, and murderers.

 Souder, PhD 1916, kept his involvement with the “trial of the century” secret.
 He kept such a low profile that near the end of his career, he was dubbed Detective X by Reader’s Digest.
 His crime-fighting legacy was all but forgotten until nine dusty green notebooks surfaced in 2014.
 They told the story—in Souder’s nearly illegible handwriting—of how he became a forebear of federal forensics.

-Born in Salem, Indiana, in 1884, Souder attended the University of Indiana before joining the National Bureau of Standards, a federal agency established in 1901 to set standards for scientific and industrial measurements.
+Born in Salem, Indiana, in 1884, Souder attended Indiana University before joining the National Bureau of Standards, a federal agency established in 1901 to set standards for scientific and industrial measurements.
 After two years, Souder left to earn his PhD at the University of Chicago, studying physics under Nobelists Albert A. Michelson and Robert Millikan.
 Souder focused on the photoelectric effect—when a material emits electrons as light shines on it.
 (Millikan’s 1923 Nobel Prize was based partly on the research Souder conducted.)
 This work gave Souder a grounding in the art and science of precise measurements.

 Eventually Souder returned to the bureau to work in its division of metrology, the scientific study of measurements.
 His focus was thermal expansion, how certain substances change under different temperatures—for example, a dental filling in contact with ice cream or hot soup.
 In 1919 Souder established the Department of Dental Research to standardize dental materials.
 This became the work he is best known for, with a prestigious dental research award named in his honor.